codio/site/source/docs/books/publish.html.md

 - create a brand new stack for this book.

 #### Stack modified : New Stack Version
 Note that if the stack you are using is not owned by you or you don't have permissions to modify the stack, then you will not be able to select this option.
+In this case you should create a new stack as explained below under **Stack modified: New Stack**.

 You should enter a description of the stack changes made and then press **Publish Book**.
 The new stack version will appear in your stacks listing in the normal way.